PedroQueiroz1/rest-with-spring-boot-and-java/README.md

 A project to learn more about Springboot, Docker and AWS.

 ## Description
-It is a project created to get more in depth with the Java language and to stay updated with new Java contents/frameworks.
+It is a project created to get more in depth in Java and to stay updated with new contents and frameworks.
 <br>It was made along with an Udemy course.
 <br>Professor: Leandro Costa,